 20.5.5.
-Enabling Lite Members Lite menors are the flazelcast cluster or using the script cluster sh.
-See the Rolling Member mainly to execute tasks and register listeners and they do not have partitions.
+Enabling Lite Members Lite meners are the flazelcast cluster or using the script cluster. sh See the Rolling Member and cluster or using the script cluster.
+Sh See the Rolling Member are used mainly to execute tasks and register listeners and they do not have partitions.